The Thomas Pages homepage

 Jeremiah 27:4-5

-This short psalm of Daniel introduces this prophet's view of all human government before God:
+This short psalm of Daniel introduces this prophet's perspective on all human government before God:

 "Blessed be the name of God forever and ever, to whom belong wisdom and might.